ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

    |                      | plotting task                                              |
    +----------------------+------------------------------------------------------------+

 METplus verification tasks are described in :numref:`Table %s <VXWorkflowTasksTable>` below.
 The column "taskgroup" indicates the taskgroup file that must be included in the user's ``config.yaml`` file under ``rocoto: tasks: taskgroups:`` (see :numref:`Section %s <DefineWorkflow>` for more details).
 For each task, ``mem###`` refers to either ``mem000`` (if running a deterministic forecast) or a specific forecast member number (if running an ensemble forecast).
 "Metatasks" indicate task definitions that will become more than one workflow task based on different variables, number of hours, etc., as described in the Task Description column.
-See :numref:`Section %s <defining_metatasks>` for more details about Metatasks.
+See :numref:`Section %s <defining_metatasks>` for more details about metatasks.

 .. _VXWorkflowTasksTable: